-The 7 Steps To Servicing A Feathering Boat Propeller
+7 Steps To A Propeller Feathering Servicing Video

 - Wiggle the prop shaft.
 If there’s any movement in the shaft you may need to have your cutlass bearing replaced.
 The cutlass bearing is a rubber tube that holds the shaft in place.